The Ultimate Guide to Marina Bay Sands Singapore

 (This article has affiliate links to products which we may make commission from at no extra cost to you.)

-Singapore is undoubtedly the most finest & the cleanest city I have ever been to.
-It is a combination of both art & nature in the form of beautiful skyscrapers as well as parks & gardens.
-You will also find people of different ethnicities residing here making it a diverse international city.
+Singapore is undoubtedly the finest and cleanest city I have ever been to.
+It combines art and nature in the form of beautiful skyscrapers, parks, and gardens.
+People of different ethnicities also reside here, making it a diverse international city.

-Singapore is also easily accessible through the MRT (Mass Rapid Transit) train system which covers all the tourist attractions just beyond walking distance from the stations.
-You can also buy an EZ-Link Card at any MRT station, which you can re-fill with money to make your transportation more easier.
+Singapore is also easily accessible through the MRT (Mass Rapid Transit) train system, which covers all the tourist attractions within walking distance of the stations.
+You can also buy an EZ-Link Card at any MRT station, which you can refill with money to make your transportation easier.

-It’s summer all year round in Singapore, still I would recommend you to visit during the year end between October and December, it might rain in these months but its also comparatively cooler than the other months.
+It’s summer all year round in Singapore, still, I recommend you to visit during the year-end between October and December, it might rain in these months but it’s also comparatively cooler than the other months.

 Major Attractions to Visit In Marina Bay Sands